#164216705@Fizkes|Dreamstime

 New Society of Human Resource Management survey finds 30% of workers would take a pay cut for better mental health support.

-As this is Mental Health Awareness Month, the Society of Human Resource Management (SHRM) released new research which found that nearly a third of U.S. workers said their job causes high levels of stress.
+As this is Mental Health Awareness Month, the Society of Human Resource Management (SHRM) released new research that found that nearly a third of U.S. workers said their job causes high levels of stress.

 Key Findings Include: